First Time Home Buyer Process in Florida: Expert Guide

 Homebuyers who don't have a big down payment might qualify for assistance from first-time homebuyer grants and loan programs, even if they've purchased a home before.

-To qualify for many of these programs, buyers just need to have not owned a home for at least the past three years.
+Buyers must have not owned a home for at least the past three years to qualify for many of these programs.

 Benefits of being a first-time homebuyer in Florida